 If you’d like to arrange a more personal funeral for yourself or a loved one, speak to a friendly and knowledgeable member of the GreenAcres team and we’ll do everything we can to accommodate your wishes.

 Children deal with loss in many different ways.
-Particularly since the death of Her Majesty the Queen and the start of the war in Ukraine, children of all ages have been asking more questions about bereavement and what happens after someone dies.
+Particularly since the death of Her Majesty the Queen and the war in Ukraine, children of all ages have been asking more questions about bereavement and what happens after someone dies.

-Though it’s natural to worry about saying the wrong thing, speaking to children about their thoughts and feelings after the passing of a loved one is an important thing to do.
+Though it’s natural to worry about saying the wrong thing, speaking to children about their thoughts and feelings after the death of a loved one is an important thing to do.
 After all, they’re just as affected by death as we are.
 Plus, children’s imaginations run wild, causing unwarranted stress and fear.

 You may not know where to begin – and that’s okay.
 This blog will help you navigate the process and show you how to talk to children about grief.